Current Exhibitions

 Ongoing Exhibitions

-The ongoing display of costumes represent a longstanding relationship between University Libraries, the Weitzenhoffer Family College of Fine Arts, and the Helmerich School of Drama.
-The costumes rotate periodically and through partnership with Professor Lloyd Cracknell showcase the creativity in design and talent in fabrication of the students, faculty, and staff involved in their production.
+The ongoing display of costumes represents a longstanding relationship between University Libraries, the Weitzenhoffer Family College of Fine Arts, and the Helmerich School of Drama.
+The costumes rotate periodically and, through partnership with Professor Lloyd Cracknell, showcase the creativity in design and talent in fabrication of the students, faculty, and staff involved in their production.
 Created here on campus for use in campus productions, these costumes allow us to continue to share the joy of the show even after the final curtain.